Which Of The Following Are Trinomials

 6. Is (0) considered a term?

 No. A term with a zero coefficient contributes nothing to the polynomial and is omitted in the standard form.
-Which means, an expression containing a zero‑coefficient term cannot be a trinomial Worth knowing..
+Because of this, an expression containing a zero‑coefficient term cannot be a trinomial Not complicated — just consistent..

 Practical Tips for Students